Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 4,800 Skiable Acres | 28 Lifts

-Tahoe’s largest ski resort straddles the Nevada-California state line and is know for its massive lake views from just about anywhere on the slopes.
+Tahoe’s largest ski resort straddles the Nevada-California state line and is known for its massive lake views from just about anywhere on the slopes.
 Heavenly sits on the southeast side of the lake and serves up some of the best views in the region.
 For the biggest eyefuls, board the Sky Express to the summit then beeline for Ridge Run, which meanders along the resort’s boundary.
 The views of the turquoise lake and the white Sierra peaks beyond are simply stunning.

-6. Mt.
-Bachelor, Oregon
+7. Mt.
+Bachelor, Ore.

 4,318 Skiable Acres | 15 Lifts